LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 *Released*: TBD
 * Item 6835: Changes to support Data Class Designer in Sample Manager and LKS
     - Factor out EntityDetailsForm.tsx from SampleSetDetailsPanel.tsx
-    - Factor out CollapsiblePanelHeader.tsx for reuse and put back into AssayPropertiesPanel.tsx and DomainForm.tsx
+    - Factor out DomainPropertiesPanelContext.tsx and CollapsiblePanelHeader.tsx for reuse and put back into AssayPropertiesPanel.tsx and DomainForm.tsx
     - DataClassDesigner.tsx and DataClassPropertiesPanel.tsx
     - Move AssayProtocolModel to domainproperties/assay/models.ts